-Shelf-stable food is great because you can leave it in the pantry for a super-long time to eat at your leisure, unlike that browning banana you bought and left to die on the counter alongside a long-forgotten avocado.
+Shelf-stable food is great because you can leave it in the pantry for a super-long time to eat at your leisure, unlike that browning banana you bought and left to die on the counter or that long-forgotten avocado.

 The National Honey Board says that honey stored in tightly sealed containers can last decades, and even centuries.
-However, it will darken and lose its aroma and flavor or crystalize if it’s not properly processed, packaged and stored, so a shelf life of two years is often printed on the label.
+However, it will darken and lose its aroma and flavor or crystalize if it’s not properly processed, packaged and stored.
+Therefore, a shelf life of two years is often printed on the label.
 Pro tip: Crystalized honey can be brought back to liquid form by placing the honey container in a pot of hot water.
-Glass bottles work best when reheating, but plastic will do.
+Glass containers work best when reheating, but plastic will work too.

 Salt will last forever.
 In fact, what you’re eating may have already been around for billions of years before it was harvested from rock deposits or the ocean.
 Kosher and sea salt do not expire, but table salt will because it contains additives.
 Iodine and anti-caking agents spoil over time, so the shelf life for table salt is about five years.

 Like salt, white sugar does not expire.
 If sugar is compromised by moisture, it might clump.
 Brown sugar also lasts forever, but it is best to eat it within six months for peak flavor.
 If your brown sugar clumps, put it in a bowl and cover it with a damp paper towel.
 Microwave for about a minute and a half to restore it.

 While cooked rice only lasts days and is best used in a great rice recipe, an unopened bag of dry white rice is good for up to 30 years.
 Once you break into the original packaging, transfer any unused contents to an airtight container or freezer bag.